 Cebu City will now enforce a stricter dress code in public spaces to promote a more respectful and family-friendly environment.
-The City Council approved the “Public Decency and Attire Ordinance of the City of Cebu” on November 26, 2025.
+The City Council approved the “Public Decency and Attire Ordinance of the City of Cebu” took effect last November 26, 2025.
 The law targets individuals appearing half-naked or indecently exposed in public areas.

 Areas Covered by the Ordinance